 9. Be creative

-In order to improve your marketing copy, tell a story, engage the reader and create images in their minds.
+In order to improve your marketing copy, tell a story!
+Engage the reader and create images in their minds.

 10. Use visuals

-Also, use actual images to support your main marketing message if possible.
+Speaking of which, use actual images to support your main marketing message if possible.
 To make a difference, they need to work well together with your headline.

 11. Be thorough